In this tutorial, Kim Thomson shows you how to make simple balled head pins using sterling silver round wire and a gas torch.

 Optional: For a decorative effect, you can use a ball pein hammer to gently tap the ball so it turns into a coin shape.

 0.8mm round wire is the best wire to use for making ear wires with.
+For best results, apply flux to the ends of the wire before melting.

 This is a brilliant basic torch, suitable for most of your jewellery making needs.
 It has a large flame, so it heats your work up quickly.
+After creating the balls, pop your head pins into pickling solution for removing fire stain.

 These tweezers are made from sprung steel, so they open when you squeeze the handles and grip without effort.
 Perfect for jobs like this!